Job Openings at APARC

 Education & Experience:

-High school diploma and four years of administrative experience, or combination of education and relevant experience.
+High school diploma and four years of administrative experience, or a combination of education and relevant experience.

 Knowledge, Skills and Abilities: